 Why it matters: Your business is unique and your market is unique as well.
 As such, working with a different transaction coordinator for every transaction will complicate your business.

-The solution: Work with TC or a company that is dedicated to you and will always be the one to work on your transactions.
+The solution: Work with TC or a company that is dedicated to you and will always be the one to work on your real estate transactions.
 Further, look for a company that keeps their transaction coordinators for years (see full-time with benefits section).

 Works Nights & Weekends